lmparppei/deadtree/README.md

 }
 ```

-Certain things like shrinkage modifier etc. are hard-coded but you can tweak and mess around with the code.
+Certain things like shrink modifier etc. are hard-coded but you can tweak the values easily.
 If you come up with a great way to improve this, feel free to contribute!